 If the facade of the building reminds of old Russian houses and churches, the interiors are purely European.
 The building was created in the form of a “passage” — shops are placed on multiple storeys along a wide gallery-passage.
 This type of commercial building was popular in Europe at the end of the XIXth century.

-INTERESTING FACTS ABOUT GUM
+INTERESTING FACTS ABOUT GUM IN MOSCOW

 The architectural style of GUM is defined as Russian (or Pseudo-Russian) style.
 Why was this style chosen for GUM?
 The answer is quite simple.
 The department store was built during the reign of Russian Emperor Alexander III who adored everything Russian.